-It’s completely normal for babies and young children to suck their thumb, fingers or pacifier.
+Did you know that it is completely normal for babies and young children to suck their thumb, fingers, or pacifier?
 Sucking is a natural reflex that provides security and contentment and is a way for young babies to learn about their world.
 Some even begin sucking on their fingers before they are born.

-According to the American Academy of Pediatric Dentistry (AAPD), most children stop sucking their thumbs and using pacifiers on their own between two and four years of age.
+According to the American Dental Association (ADA), most children stop sucking their thumbs and using pacifiers on their own between two and four years of age.
 However, some children continue until they are older.
 Over time, pacifiers and thumb sucking can increase the risk of dental complications and cause jaw misalignment, tooth decay, roof narrowing, slanting teeth, and mouth sores.

 As children grow and mature, they develop new ways to self-soothe, relax, and entertain themselves.
 But, some children need the help of their parents and their pediatric dentist to stop their sucking habits.

-When your child is old enough to understand the possible results of a sucking habit, try doing one or more of the following tips.
+When your child is old enough to understand the possible results of a sucking habit, try doing one or more of the following: